The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/best-in-slot.md

     name: Pentamelded Crafted
     link: b7c2b384-174f-49e8-813b-7bd1d91c7448
   - type: etro
+    description: Syncing gear is currently not a viable option for this fight due to the massive loss of substats from materia.
+    name: DSR Relic BiS
+    link: bb9d14b8-fcb4-4f3b-b560-3ab79d1a550c
+  - type: etro
+    description: Syncing gear is currently not a viable option for this fight due to the massive loss of substats from materia.
+    name: DSR Weapon BiS
+    link: 5b4391a1-bfb5-4cf6-91f2-d9fa4f1d4767
+  - type: etro
+    description: Syncing gear is currently not a viable option for this fight due to the massive loss of substats from materia.
+    name: DSR Raid Weapon BiS
+    link: 21c96f1f-1cdb-4d68-b268-ef5fbcacd6c9
+  - type: etro
     description: Gear pieces with equal stats can be used instead of the listed i600 pieces as long as they are above i595.
     name: TEA BiS